-Community Schools offer an opportunity for the public-school system to determine the needs of the community and provides a mechanism to meet those needs.
-The curriculum of the Community School program is as wide and varied as the needs of the community it serves.
-Community Schools provide programs that are funded by fees, tuition, grants, and donations, on community school sites, in adult centers, in satellite programs, and at offcampus, non-public school locations throughout Miami-Dade County.
+The Community School Program offers an opportunity for the public-school system to determine the needs of the community and provides a mechanism to meet those needs.
+The curriculum of the Community School Program is as wide and varied as the needs of the community it serves.
+Community schools provide programs that are funded by fees, tuition, grants, and donations, on community school sites, in adult centers, in satellite programs, and at off-campus, non-public school locations throughout Miami-Dade County.